kin

 purezza pizza vegan restaurants london

 Vegan pizza: not the oxymoron you might think thanks to the culinary wizardry happening over at Camden’s Purezza.
-The UK’s first fully vegan pizzeria now also has locations in Bristol, Manchester and Brighton thanks to the simple reason that its pizza is great.
+The UK’s first fully vegan pizzeria now also has locations in Manchester and Brighton thanks to the simple reason that its pizza is great.
 And we don’t mean great for vegan pizza, we mean great for any pizza.
-It helps that Purezza’s chefs develop all their ingredients, including a signature brown rice mozzarella, cashew cheese, coconut cheese and sourdough base, in-house giving them the freedom to curate a menu that spans everything from a simple margherita to a lavish black truffle and pulled pear and blue pizza.
-There’s also a range of vegan dough balls, dips and desserts available, including a salted caramel brownie you won’t believe is dairy-free.
+It helps that Purezza’s chefs develop all their ingredients, including a signature brown rice mozzarella, cashew cheese, coconut cheese and gluten-free sourdough bases, in-house giving them the freedom to curate a menu that spans everything from a simple margherita to a lavish black truffle and pepperoni and agave pizza.
+There's also a refined menu of small plates, including pistachio mac and cheese, parmigiana and desserts including a New York cheesecake you won’t believe is dairy-free.

 45-47 Parkway, NW1 7PN, visit purezza.co.uk